stuartcarnie/jstrace/README.md

 Naturally you would expect some slowdown, however be prepared for a significant amount (up to 100x).
 The heavy lifting occurs in `TraceListener.processFunctionCall`, which is called back for every function call.
 I've isolated the poor performance to converting the jsd stack frame into a safe frame that will remain valid after tracing completes.
-As per [jsdIStackFrame](this) documentation, the stack frame object is only valid for the duration of the call, and therefore we must do this during profiling.
+As per [this][jsdIStackFrame] documentation, the stack frame object is only valid for the duration of the call, and therefore we must do this during profiling.
 Simply calling `frame.line` or `frame.script.tag` causes a huge performance hit, suggesting these native objects perform poorly when marshaling data or remain uninitialized until the first property is accessed.